Bengejd/NOLS/README.md

 </p>

 <p align="left">
-You can now write your stylesheet with one device in mind, and NOLS handles making it pixel perfect (<strong>within reason</strong>) everywhere else.
+You can now write your stylesheet with one device in mind (such as Ionic Lab), and NOLS handles making it pixel perfect (<strong>within reason</strong>) everywhere else.
 </p>

 ## Project Status